-The bill amends Florida statutes to enhance property owners' rights regarding the removal of unauthorized occupants from both residential and commercial properties.
-It requires property owners or their authorized agents to submit a verified complaint to the sheriff, detailing the unauthorized occupants and the circumstances of their presence.
-New provisions allow sheriffs to use reasonable force for removal and establish fees for their services.
-Importantly, the bill protects property owners and sheriffs from liability for any loss or damage to personal property during the removal process, provided the removal is conducted lawfully.
+The bill amends Florida statutes to enhance property rights and streamline the removal process for unauthorized occupants from residential and commercial properties.
+It requires property owners or their authorized agents to submit a verified complaint to the sheriff, detailing the unauthorized occupants and circumstances.
+New provisions allow sheriffs to use reasonable force for removals and establish fees for their services.
+Additionally, the bill protects property owners and sheriffs from liability for damage to personal property, provided the removal is conducted lawfully.
+It also introduces criminal penalties for unlawful detainment, trespassing on commercial properties, and fraudulent sales or leases of real property, while ensuring civil remedies for wrongful removals.

-Additionally, the bill expands the definition of "racketeering activity" to include a broader range of crimes, such as aiding noncitizens in voting, Medicaid fraud, and environmental control violations.
-It specifies that certain crimes, like sexual battery and prostitution, are considered racketeering only if committed with the intent to benefit a criminal gang.
-This targeted approach aims to strengthen the legal framework surrounding racketeering and clarify the responsibilities of law enforcement and property owners.
-The act is set to take effect on July 1, 2025.
+Moreover, the bill expands the definition of "racketeering activity" to include a wider range of crimes, such as aiding noncitizens in voting, Medicaid fraud, and environmental violations.
+It specifies that crimes committed with the intent to benefit a criminal gang, including serious offenses like sexual battery and human trafficking, will be classified as racketeering activities.
+This comprehensive approach aims to strengthen the legal framework surrounding racketeering and clarify the responsibilities of law enforcement.
+The bill is set to take effect on July 1, 2025.

 S 322 c1: 82.036, 806.13, 817.0311